mrchrisneal/shellshack/README.md

 Comes with an updater of sorts.

 ## Important Notes
-**RUN THESE SCRIPTS AT YOUR OWN RISK.** This provided collection of scripts is for informational and educational purposes only, without any warranties or guarantees.
-We do not ensure the safety or security of the scripts, and usage is at your own risk.
-We are not liable for any damages or legal compliance issues arising from their use.
+**RUN THESE SCRIPTS AT YOUR OWN RISK.** This collection of scripts is provided for informational and educational purposes only, without any warranties or guarantees.

 ## Scripts Need Additional Setup
 Some scripts come bundled with a `prefs_template` file.
 These scripts need additional setup before they will run.